 The beauty of GWAS is it got us past the candidate gene approach, which had been pretty frustrating because most of the candidates turned out not to be right, to be able to say the whole set of genes are your candidates, let’s consider all of them, and here’s a strategy that’s comprehensive enough to allow you to do that.”
 Francis S. Collins, M.D., Ph.D.

-That inclusivity has lead GWAS studies to become known for the sometimes weird, but deeply informative, results that can pop out.
+That inclusivity has lead GWAS studies to become known for the sometimes weird, but deeply informative, results that have popped out.

 The very first GWAS study done back in 2005 on macular degeneration identified 2 SNPs in genes encoding complement factors in the immune system which weren’t even remotely on anyone’s radar.
 In fact, the complement system was so off the charts in macular degeneration that complement research struggled to gain a foothold.
 Since then, though, two more complement genes have been identified, and drug development is under way.